 2. Central alumni activities to improve cooperation with international alumni

-We also complement alumni support at German higher education institutions by offering additional measures to support general work with alumni.
+We also complement alumni support at German higher education and research institutions by offering additional measures to support general work with alumni.

 German higher education institutions can use DAAD support to